GeoSander/fme-utmzonedetector/README.md

-# fme-utmzonedetector
+# FME® UTMZoneDetector
-Custom transformer for FME® that detects which UTM zone a feature (centroid) is in
+## About
+Work in progress...